 The academic hiring season is fast approaching.
-While some job calls go out as early as August, there are some late-hire tenure track job postings now for the fall 2021 semester.
 As you prepare for your academic job search, here are five crucial documents you can begin to draft.

 1. Your CV

 Make sure your CV is up to date and well-organized according to the academic triad of research, teaching and service.
 It should be structured to emphasize research and the qualifications that make you an excellent candidate for faculty or postdoc positions in your field.

 2. Your job letter

 Write a basic job letter draft, including the appropriate information about your research trajectory and your teaching experience.
 You will need to write an additional paragraph to tailor your letter for each job you apply to, and work to frame your research and teaching history according to the needs of each specific department.
 However, if you write the basic elements now you will have a draft that needs only edits, saving you time and energy later.